 In October 2007, Todd Farha and his company were thriving.
-The chief executive officer of WellCare (WCG) Health Plans Inc. had sold $57 million of his stock over three years as the share price rose seven-fold.
+The chief executive officer of WellCare (WCG:US) Health Plans Inc. had sold $57 million of his stock over three years as the share price rose seven-fold.
 Starting in 2002 with seed money from a George Soros fund, he had built WellCare into the largest insurer in Florida’s Medicaid program.

 Then, on Oct.
 24, the FBI raided the company’s Tampa headquarters.
 A whistle-blower accused Farha of leading a plot to defraud Medicaid, the U.S.-state health program for the poor.
 Farha, then 39, lost his job.
 WellCare has since paid $427.5 million in settlements to government agencies and shareholders.